aspose-cloud/aspose-cells-cloud-docs/cells/developer-guide/working-with-cells/get-cells-properties/get-mindatacolumn-from-excel-worksheet/_index.md

 ---

 ## **Introduction**
-This example shows how to get index of first column which contains data in a worksheet using Aspose.Cells Cloud API in your applications.
+This example shows how to get index of first column which contains data in a worksheet, using Aspose.Cells Cloud API in your applications.
 You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
 ## **API Information**

 |**API**|**Type**|**Description**|**Resource Link**|